ji-zai/personal-site/content/essays/intuition.md

 ---
-title: Intuition separates the best
+title: The best have intuition
 date: May 2024
 ---
 If you want to be the best at what you do, you need to develop a feel for it, an "intuition".